 The annual NanoCamp and DiscoveryCamp for Year 12 and 13 secondary school students take place in January each year and are hugely popular.
-The five-day, all-expenses-paid residential programmes give students the opportunity to learn about nanoscience through lectures and lab experience with MacDiarmid Institute investigators.
+The four-day, all-expenses-paid residential programmes give students the opportunity to learn about nanoscience through lectures and lab experience with MacDiarmid Institute investigators.

 Designed for Māori and Pacific Island students in their final years of high school, MacDiarmid Institute DiscoveryCamp - Te Tohu Huraina - is an annual programme, now in its tenth year, where students from all around the country gather to do real research with the country's leading scientists from the MacDiarmid Institute.
 The programme's aim is to enhance the students' science knowledge, inspire a love of discovery and help them carve out a career in science.
 Each summer we also offer four DiscoveryCamp alumni the opportunity to gain further hands-on experience and knowledge in our MacDiarmid Institute labs.

 Applications for DiscoveryCamp and NanoCamp 2024 are now closed.

 If you have any queries about the 2024 camps or would like to be notified about the 2025 camps, please contact us at firstname.lastname@example.org.

 The experience was really indescribable and has reawoken to me why I love science so much.SHANIA NanoCamp attendee

 The free camp that encourages Māori and Pacific students to consider careers in science - The Spinoff, August 2021